frediff/Prod-Dev/README.md

 ##### Have a look at the 3-D model in the files [`lawn_mower.stl`](lawn_mower.stl) or [`lawn_mower.stl.glb`](lawn_mower.stl.glb).
 Note: since the files are large so github won't be able to render them.
 Try downloading them and then viewing them in a CAD software.

 ### Salient Features of the Design
-> <b><ins>Blades (Comb-Knife idea)</ins>:</b> There is one circular blade at the bottom of the car.
-With this, we are adding another three comb like structured extensions.
-It will help with cutting relatively large grasses, weeds or just collecting any plastic bags or chips packet.
+> <b><ins>Blades (Comb-Knife idea)</ins>:</b> There is one circular blade at the bottom placed in the front portion of the mower.
+With this three comb like structured extensions are added.
+This helps in cutting relatively large grasses, weeds or just collecting any plastic bags or packets.
 This comb will also serve as a protector thereby preventing a situation where a very thin plastic directly comes with the main rotating blade, and is patched up causing damage to the machinery.
 Ever thought why a barber cuts your hair with a knife and a comb?
 The combination of the circular blade and the front part of the mower has this comb like design making grass cutting extremely efficient.